-H. Consultation With Indian Tribes (E.O.
+I. Consultation With Indian Tribes (E.O.
 13175)

 The Department strives to strengthen its government-to-government relationship with Indian Tribes through a commitment to consultation with Indian Tribes and recognition of their right to self-governance and Tribal sovereignty.
-We have evaluated this proposed rule under the Department's consultation policy and under the criteria in E.O.
-13175 and have determined that the NPRM would not impose substantial direct compliance costs on Indian Tribal governments, would not preempt Tribal law, would not have any potentially adverse effects, economic or otherwise, on the viability of Indian Tribes.
-Rather, this action will reduce the administrative burden of Indian Tribes participating in this program.
-Therefore, a Tribal summary impact statement is not required.
+The Department evaluated this final rule under its consultation policy and under the criteria in E.O.
+13175 and has hosted consultation with federally recognized Indian Tribes in preparation of this final rule, including through a Dear Tribal Leader letter delivered to every federally recognized Tribe in the country, and through four consultation sessions held on July 15, 17, 19, and 22, 2024.
+Following the consultation sessions, the Department accepted written comments until August 14, 2024.

-The Department initiated a negotiated rulemaking process, with both Tribal and Federal representatives, which the Department asserts fulfills its obligations to consult to develop the text of this proposed rule.
-The results of these ongoing negotiated rulemaking meetings were periodically reported and discussed in other Federal and Tribal fora.
-The Tribal and Federal representatives reached consensus on the proposed rule text and Preamble, except for the four areas of disagreement discussed above.
+The Department developed this rule through a negotiated rulemaking process, with both Tribal and Federal representatives, which the Department asserts fulfills its obligations to consult on the text of this final rule.
+The Tribal and Federal representatives reached consensus on the final rule text, except for the few areas of disagreement discussed above.